yoshinator/blackjack-tally/README.md

 # Black Jack Tally

-A fun game built with Javascript and Jquery where you have to match the dealers cards.
+A fun game built with Javascript and jQuery where you have to match the dealers cards.